Mototile Seamless Garage Flooring Advisory Notes.

 These notes refer mainly to Mototile Seamless 333 x 333 x 7mm interlock designer tiles.

-interlock mechanism and with MotoMat being twice as thick and suitable for use outdoors and in standing water.
+interlock mechanism, they are also twice as thick and suitable for outdoor use and in standing water.

 To get the best results for your new garage floor and to ensure a trouble free and long working life from the tiles